 Our pioneering Leaping Bunny pilot project in China launched in 2018.
 The project was designed to explore cruelty free routes for Leaping Bunny approved cosmetics companies to sell in China where, at the time, mandatory animal testing was still required on imported finished products.

 By partnering with Knudsen&Co and Fengpu Industrial Park in the Shanghai district, our project helped to remove the remaining barriers of entry.
 As well as our partners in China, the scheme was discussed with representatives from the UK Department of International Trade.The following years saw significant change in China, and a waiver of mandatory animal testing came into force there as of 1st May 2021.
 According to the Chinese regulator, the NMPA, this means that imported goods classed as “general cosmetics” do not need to be tested on animals as long as they have been made according to Good Manufacturing Practices (GMP) and have a full Safety Assessment report.
 Companies will need a GMP certificate issued by the government in the country where the products are made.

 We grow our work in Australia

-The move came as the Australian Government’s Industrial Chemicals Bills came into, including measures to prohibit reliance on new animal test data for chemicals introduced into Australia for sole use as ingredients in cosmetics.
-We hope that growing the Leaping Bunny programme in Australia will contribute to strengthen and deepen the legislation in the near future.
+The move came as the Australian Government’s Industrial Chemicals Bills came into force, including measures to prohibit reliance on new animal test data for chemicals introduced into Australia for sole use as ingredients in cosmetics.
+We hope that growing the Leaping Bunny programme in Australia will contribute to strengthening and deepening the legislation in the near future.